amperity/amperity-docs/amperity_ampiq/source/paid_media.rst

           :alt: Reddit Ads
           :align: left
           :class: no-scaled-link
      - Reddit is home to unique communities, engaged conversations, and the best memes.
-Reddit Ads allows brands to find their community on Reddit, and then engage with your customers within |ext_reddit_communities| using targeted ads and promoted posts.
+Reddit Ads allows brands to find their community on Reddit, and then engage with your customers within `the 100K+ active communities on Reddit <https://www.redditforbusiness.com/>`__ |ext_link| using targeted ads and promoted posts.

        Build audiences in Amperity, and then upload those audiences to |channel_reddit_ads|.